streamnative/mop/README.md

 After you have installed the MoP protocol handler to Pulsar broker, you can restart the Pulsar brokers to load MoP.

+### How to use Proxy

+To use proxy, complete the following steps.
+For detailed steps, refer to [Deploy a cluster on bare metal](http://pulsar.apache.org/docs/en/deploy-bare-metal/).

+1. Prepare a ZooKeeper cluster.

+2. Initialize the cluster metadata.

+3. Prepare a BookKeeper cluster.

+4. Copy the `pulsar-protocol-handler-mqtt-${version}.nar` to the `$PULSAR_HOME/protocols` directory.

+5. Start broker.

+    broker config

+    ```yaml
+    messagingProtocols=mqtt
+    protocolHandlerDirectory=./protocols
+    brokerServicePort=6651
+    mqttListeners=mqtt://127.0.0.1:1883
+    advertisedAddress=127.0.0.1

+    mqttProxyEnable=true
+    mqttProxyPort=5682
+    ```

 ### Verify MoP

 There are many MQTT client can be used to verify MoP such as http://workswithweb.com/mqttbox.html, https://www.hivemq.com/mqtt-toolbox.
 You can choose a cli tool or interface tool to verify the MoP.